ESCOMP/CTSM/doc/source/tech_note/Ecosystem/CLM50_Tech_Note_Ecosystem.rst

 additional PFT is added if
 the irrigation model is active and six additional PFTs are added if the crop model is active (Chapter :numref:`rst_Crops and Irrigation`).
-These plant types differ in leaf and stem optical properties that determine reflection, transmittance, and absorption of solar radiation (Table 3.1), root distribution parameters that control the uptake of water from the soil (Table 8.3), aerodynamic parameters that determine resistance to heat, moisture, and momentum transfer (Table 5.1), and photosynthetic parameters that determine stomatal resistance, photosynthesis, and transpiration (Tables 8.1, 8.2).
-The composition and abundance of PFTs within a grid cell can either be prescribed as time-invariant fields (e.g., using the present day dataset described in section 21.3.3) or can evolve with time if the model is run in transient landcover mode (Chapter 21).
+These plant types differ in leaf and stem optical properties that determine reflection, transmittance, and absorption of solar radiation (:numref:`Table Plant functional type optical properties`), root distribution parameters that control the uptake of water from the soil (:numref:`Table Plant functional type root distribution parameters`), aerodynamic parameters that determine resistance to heat, moisture, and momentum transfer (:numref:`Table Plant functional type aerodynamic parameters`), and photosynthetic parameters that determine stomatal resistance, photosynthesis, and transpiration (:numref:`Table Plant functional type (PFT) photosynthetic parameters`, :numref:`Table Temperature dependence parameters for C3 photosynthesis`).
+The composition and abundance of PFTs within a grid cell can either be prescribed as time-invariant fields (e.g., using the present day dataset described in section 21.3.3) or can evolve with time if the model is run in transient landcover mode (Chapter :numref:`rst_Transient Landcover Change`).

 .. _Table Plant functional types: